t-troebst/Deep-Wallwars/README.md

 1. Be competitive with humans on larger boards.
 2. Beat the negamax-based AI that is already on the website on an 8x8 board.
 3. Train a good model in under 24 hours on consumer hardware.

-The current status is that a model trained in 3 hours on an RTX 4080 and i7 13700k easily beats both myself and the negamax AI with milliseconds of thinking time per move.
-However, there is still lots of interesting work to be done to create the strongest agent!

 ## Design